aesquivel94/operational-error-analyzer/README.md

 # Operational Error Analyzer

-Python project analyzing operational error patterns in inventory workflows to identify recurring issues and root causes.

-## Project Goal
-Operational environments such as warehouses and logistics systems often experience recurring process errors that lead to delays, rework, and financial loss.

-This project simulates operational error data and applies Python-based analysis to identify:
+This project demonstrates how operational data analysis can uncover systemic process failures in warehouse environments.

+Using Python, the analysis identifies:

-- Most frequent operational errors
+- The most common operational errors
-- Root causes behind repeated failures
-- Process steps generating the most issues
+- Workflow steps where failures occur
-- Estimated operational impact
+- Errors with the greatest operational time cost
+- Recurring error chains across processes

+The project demonstrates how data analytics can support process improvement and operational decision-making.

 ## Tools Used
 - Python